steveaharan/pedigreejs-react-app/README.md

-# pedigreejs - React App Example
+# pedigreejs - Example using React

 An example deployment of [pedigreejs](https://ccge-boadicea.github.io/pedigreejs/) using